What’s in This Article

 Key Takeaways

-- Spring features colorful tulips and cherry blossoms.
+- Spring brings colorful tulips, daffodils, and cherry blossoms across the grounds.

-- Winter features the “Christmas at Kew” light trail and festive markets.
+- Winter features the “Christmas at Kew” light trail, festive markets, and live music.

-- Weekday mornings are the quietest times to visit.
+- Weekday mornings offer the quietest and most relaxed experience year-round.

 Spring Blossoms and Early Season Highlights

-When spring arrives at Kew Gardens, you will see a massive display of flowers.
-Daffodils, tulips, and cherry blossoms cover the grounds in yellow, pink, and white.
-This UNESCO World Heritage site truly comes alive during these months.
+Spring transforms Kew Gardens into a carpet of color.
+Daffodils, tulips, and cherry blossoms spread across the grounds in yellow, pink, and white.
+This UNESCO World Heritage site comes fully alive during these months.

-Make sure to visit the Temperate House.
-It holds rare spring bulbs that are in full bloom.
-The Palm House is also full of fresh green leaves.
-It is a great time to see the magic of new growth up close.
+Make sure you visit the Temperate House.
+It holds rare spring bulbs in full bloom.
+The Palm House fills with fresh green leaves, a great place to watch new growth up close.

 Summer Blooms and Outdoor Activities